 Oral and written communication with special emphasis on content and composition theory.
 Course provides extensive practice in academic writing together with thorough analysis of various types of writing.

-Prerequisite: SPAN 113 or equivalent
+Prerequisite: SPAN 211 or equivalent (Offered every year)

-SPAN 228 Hispanic Literature in the United States

-A survey of the literature produced by the major Hispanic groups in the United States.
+SPAN 228 Latino Literature in the United States A survey of the literature produced by the major Hispanic groups in the United States.
 The main groups considered are the Puerto Ricans, Cuban-Americans, and the Chicanos.
 The genres to be studied are: poetry, short story, novel, and theater.
 Special emphasis will be given to the literary and cultural trends represented by the major authors.
-Prerequisite: SPAN 113 or equivalent
+Prerequisite: SPAN 211 or equivalent